-Heavy equipment shipping insurance.
+Heavy equipment shipping and trucking insurance.

 Important: Always get listed as a “certificate holder” by the carriers insurance company.